Disability/Personal Injury

 The answer depends on your insurance policy, your medical condition, and whether your insurer accepts that you continue to meet the policy’s definition of disability over time.
 Unfortunately, many Ontarians see their benefits reviewed, reduced, or cut off long before they expect.

-This guide explains how long LTD benefits last in Ontario — and what often causes them to end early.
+This guide focuses specifically on how long LTD benefits last — and what often causes them to end earlier than expected.

 How Long Do LTD Benefits Last in Ontario?